SiddhantSinha19/PCA/README.md

 Principal Component Analysis [PCA]

-A very short project where I implemented by own function for calculation - PCA PCA is a Exploratory Data Technique to reduce the dimensions of the data.
+A very short project where I implemented my own function for calculation - PCA PCA is a Exploratory Data Technique to reduce the dimensions of the data.

 pca.py has the function